What the Council Does

 Announcements of meetings are posted on this site, in the lobby of the Wisconsin Department of Military Affairs, and on the State Capitol’s bulletin board.
 Due to scheduling conflicts and real-world events, meetings may be scheduled on different dates or occur more frequently.
 Generally speaking, however, the Council meets twelve times over the course of a year.

 In March 2003, the Wisconsin Homeland Security Council was created by executive order to address the state’s ability to prepare for and respond to threats to Wisconsin homeland security.
 Every non-statutory committee or council created by executive order of the governor expires at the end of each gubernatorial term of office unless the new governor, by executive order, provides for its continued existence.
 Thus, the Wisconsin Homeland Security Council was re-created by Governor Scott Walker’s Executive Order #6 in January 2011.
-New members were appointed to fill vacancies; however, the structure – consisting of 13 members and chaired by the Wisconsin Homeland Security Advisor – remains the same.
-In May 2013, Governor Walker expanded the membership of the Wisconsin Homeland Security Council to 16 members with Executive Order #101 in order to better protect the citizens and critical infrasturcture of the state.
+New members were appointed to fill vacancies; however, the structure – consisting of 13 members and chaired by the Wisconsin Homeland Security Adviser – remains the same.
+In May 2013, Governor Walker expanded the membership of the Wisconsin Homeland Security Council to 16 members with Executive Order #101 in order to better protect the citizens and critical infrastructure of the state.

 In 2011, the Council temporarily changed its meeting structure from monthly to quarterly and extended the meeting time to four hours.
 More recently, in the interest of strengthening cooperative ties between the various member agencies, the Council has reverted to its monthly format.
 Additionally, the Council created work groups that meet in between regular meetings and focus on strategic goals.
 Often, officials from non-member agencies and non-governmental organizations attend to gather information about homeland security issues.
 Additionally, the council provides an annual report on Wisconsin Homeland Security to the governor each year.